railsmechanic/firstnames-to-gender/README.md

 # Country based gender file
-The JSON file is the 'data grounding' of the free webservice www.namesia.de, which allows you to discover the gender of a first name in a simple, RESTful way.
-The JSON file itself is based on the awesome *nam_dict.txt* file, created by Jörg Michael.
+The JSON file is based on the awesome *nam_dict.txt* file, created by Jörg Michael.
 This file was included in a software package distributed by the german IT magazine *c't*.

 Download the full article: https://www.heise.de/artikel-archiv/ct/2007/17/182_40-000-Namen